Associated Electrics: The RC10 generates a new phase of expansion

-New Ownership
+New ownership

 In 2000, Gene Husting took the decision to retire and sold his share to Roger Curtis.
 In 2005, Curtis took semi-retirement and sold Associated Electrics to Thunder Tiger, a Taiwanese RC model manufacturer.
 Thunder Tiger expressed hope that the buyout of Associated would make it the fourth largest RC model merchant in the world, following the three leaders at that time (in order) Tamiya, Kyosho, and Futaba/O.S.
 Engines.

-Off shoots & Conversions
+Offshoots and conversions

 Team Associated cars have inspired various conversion from small companies.
 Several offroad buggies have been developed from the TC3 chassis, most notably the TC3 'o', the Durango range, and recently (and most successfully) JConcepts with their BJ4 and Worlds-winning BJ4 'Worlds'.

 All these cars are based around the TC3's drivetrain, which uses two bevel-geared differentials (or "diffs"), with a prop shaft connecting them.
 On the BJ4, JConcepts used AE diff cases and diffs, and modified the shaft to include a slipper unit.
 Since then, JConcepts has updated the BJ4 to the Worlds-winning 'Worlds' edition.
 In Summer 2006, JConcepts "turned the drawings over to Team Associated, which took over and fine-tuned the design for fit and finish" (RC Driver magazine, Dec.
 2007).
 The Associated B44 debuted at the 2007 EP Off-Road World Championships, where it not only qualified on top, but took all three podium positions.

 X-Factory, creators of the X-5 4WD Team Losi conversion, released the X-6 conversion kit which converts the B4 Buggy into a mid-motor 4x2 cell configuration chassis.

 In the onroad scene, the Associated RC12 series of cars have long been a base for other manufacturers.
 The unique front suspension from the RC12L3 (and updated on the RC12L4) has become industry standard and is now featured on the majority of competitive 1:12-scale racing chassis.